 - Stop Motion – For the last type of animation we’ll talk about today, we’ll go back to a traditional form, stop-motion animation.
 Using live-action video or film cameras, stop-motion animation is done by capturing a frame of a still object, then slightly moving it and/or changing its shape or other characteristic, then capturing another frame.
 The process is repeated so that when the captured frames are played in sequence, the object appears to be animated.

-If you’re interested in a career in animation, the Animation Diploma program at Max the Mutt is designed to give you all the tools for success.
+If you’re interested in a career in animation, the Classical & Computer Animation & Production Diploma program at Max the Mutt is designed to give you all the tools for success.